 THE REVOLUTION CONTINUES

 The Sealing Mill Liner Bolt and Sealing Mill Ridgeback® products have all the same great features of the originals, but can now offer an even higher level of resilience with sealing capability not found anywhere else.
-This technology is patented and has been available since late in 2015.
+These mill liner bolt technologies have been patented and available since late 2015.
 Please contact us if you would like to view a case study.

 Advantages